-In order to be eligible for the alternative teacher certification program, one must hold a Bachelor's Degree or higher from an accredited institution and be willing to work full time as a teacher while receiving mentoring and education from a designated agency.
+In order to be eligible for the alternative teacher certification program, you must hold a bachelor's degree or higher from an accredited institution and be willing to work full time as a teacher while receiving mentoring and education from a designated agency.
 This is to ensure one acquires the knowledge and skills necessary to teach effectively.
 Applicants must also have a clean background check and demonstrate the ability to teach the content area for the endorsement they are seeking.

 One and Two-Year Alternative Teaching Preparation Programs

 One and two-year alternative teaching programs are available to qualified candidates.
 In a one-year program, the prospective teacher begins teaching in the classroom immediately.
 The two-year program involves a mentoring program for the first year, then moves on to classroom teaching.
 Both programs require the eligible candidate to apply for an Initial Colorado Teacher's License after the alternative program is completed successfully.